zctao/ntuplerTT/README.md

       python scripts/computeSumWeights.py <dataset_config.yaml> [-l <local_directory>] [-o <output_dir>]

-  An example to calculate and produce all sample sum weights map:
+  An example slurm job script to compute all sample sum of weights is provided.
+To submit a slurm job:

-      source test/calc_sumweights_mini362_v1.sh
+      sbatch test/calcSumWeights.slurm

   The sum weights are saved as yaml files in the same directory as the dataset config files.